markguinn/silverstripe-shop-search/README.md

 REQUIREMENTS:
 -------------
-- Silverstripe 3.1 (3.0 may work but is untested and unsupported)
+- Silverstripe 3.1 (may work with 3.2/master but untested)
 - Shop Module 1.0
 - Fulltextsearch module (if using solr)